scottkrotee/soccer-crewAI/README.md

 ## Configuration
 The script is configured to be verbose, which means it will provide detailed logs of its operations.
 Errors during task execution will be printed directly to the console.

-Limitations
+## Limitations
 The script relies on the availability and responsiveness of external APIs (e.g., OpenAI's API and DuckDuckGo search).
-It currently only supports events scheduled for 2024.
-Adjustments to the Agent's goals might be necessary for other years or types of events.
+Adjustments to the Agent's goals might be necessary for other years, types of events, and more specific details.

 ## License
 This script is provided "as is", without warranty of any kind, express or implied.
 Feel free to modify and use it as needed.